 The skills that God has equipped us with to serve the body of Christ are known as spiritual gifts.
 "Now there are varieties of gifts, but the same Spirit and there are varieties of service, but the same Lord; and there are varieties of activities, but it is the same God who empowers them all in everyone" (1 Corinthians 12:4–6; see also 1 Corinthians 12:7–11, 28; Romans 12:3–8).
 We all have different gifts, but all of them are equally important in carrying out God's plan on the earth (1 Corinthians 12:12–31).

 Some of our spiritual gifts are obvious, but others can be difficult to identify.
 You might discover which spiritual gifts you have, including which ones are the strongest, through prayer, surveys, classes, and serving at your church.
 You can begin serving before you know your gifts because the experience will give you insight into where you work best, which in turn will help you identify your gifts.

 Once you have identified your spiritual gifts you should find a way to use those gifts to serve your local church community.
 We are all called to serve, and to do so with love (1 Corinthians 13:1–3).
 Endless service from a wrong heart will do no good.
 But when we serve out of love, God is glorified.

 Here are some ways that you can serve in your local church:

 • Become an usher greeting visitors and helping with the offering and communion

 • Become a youth leader or mentor

-• Teach Sunday school or volunteer in the nursery
+• Teach children's ministry or serve in the nursery

 • Help clean the facilities or maintain the building and grounds